tensorflow/tensorflow/g3doc/Dialects/SPIR-V.md

 A SPIR-V module is defined via the `spv.module` op, which has one region that contains one block.
 Model-level instructions, including function definitions, are all placed inside the block.
+Functions are defined using the standard `func` op.

 Compared to the binary format, we adjust how certain module-level SPIR-V instructions are represented in the SPIR-V dialect.
 Notably,